michael-donat/canister.js/README.md

 ## Usage

-Canister.js provides a simplistic bootstrap method as it's default export, it will take a path to your yaml config file as well as the you module root (or assume `process.cwd()` if not provided).
+Canister.js provides a simplistic bootstrap method as its default export, it will take a path to yaml config as well as the root dir of your modules (or assume `process.cwd()` if not provided).

 ```node
 const container = require('canister')(